 The less powerful 156bhp 1.6-litre petrol model is the cheapest RCZ you can buy, while the 200bhp version gets uprated suspension and faster steering to ensure it has the sporty handling to match its performance.
 This model is the best choice for keen drivers, while the diesel blends style with low fuel bills.

-It might not appeal to driving enthusiasts as much as the rear-wheel drive Toyota GT86, or be able to compete with the prestige of an Audi TT, but for those who simply want a good-value coupe with stunning looks the Peugeot RCZ is a winner.
+The Peugeot RCZ-R coupe (reviewed separately) is a bona-fide performance car, but the standard RCZ is a very appealing coupe.
+It might not appeal to driving enthusiasts as much as the rear-wheel-drive Toyota GT 86, or be able to compete with the prestige of an Audi TT, but for those who simply want a good-value coupe with stunning looks, the Peugeot RCZ is very hard to beat.